 How to Choose a Vacuum for Long Hair

 There are a few traits you want to make sure the model you settle on has.
-For the most part, these features aren’t difficult to find.
-Pay attention to the following, to get the best out of your vacuum:
+Pay attention to the following features when buying a vacuum for long hair.

 Most vacuum cleaners come with a roll — a small, bristled cylinder that brushes your floor as the machine cleans.
 They’re effective at removing hair because they pull strands up and off of your floor, but they have two drawbacks.

 For one, they could scratch hard floors or unravel carpet fibers if the bristles are too rigid.
 Another problem is that long hair easily becomes tangled in the brush.

 Before you buy a vacuum, therefore, check what sort of roller it comes with.
 Then pick a brush strength that suits your surfaces.
 Even better, try to opt for one that is tangle-free.

 After the brush roll type, the second-most important thing you should consider is the vacuum’s suction.
 For long hair, you’ll want a machine with strong suction.
 Otherwise it might not have sufficient power to suck hair up.

 More suction means less effort on your part too.
 The stronger it is, the less likely it becomes that you will have to go over spots to clean them properly.